satakagi/sameConditionFlatFrame/README.md

 The cold pixel is not a pixel that is not working at all, it is a pixel with considerably low sensitivity.
 And, its sensitivity should decrease nonlinearly with decreasing light quantity.
 Then, he figured out [a method to recognize and remove cool pixels](https://apranat.exblog.jp/28135658/), but I thought cool pixels as "effective pixels with extremely low sensitivity but effective pixels" and by improving the accuracy of the flat frame, I attempted to eliminate the dispersion of sensitivity.
 Because it's easier to post-process and the processing method can basically be handled the same as the flat frame.
 And it seems to be compatible with live stacking.

 ## Same Condition Flat Frame
-***Note: This method has little confirmation therfore is only a hypothesis.
+***Note: This method only has a little confirmation therfore is only a hypothesis.
 If you are interested, I am happy that you will validate the hypothesis and share it.***

 ### Hypothesis
 There is a possibility that the flat frame has an effect of correcting variations in the sensitivity of pixels.
 However, if the sensitivity of a pixel varies nonlinearly, the flat frame captured in a bright environment does not work well.
 Therefore, it is preferable to use a flat frame captured using the same photographing condition under the same light amount as the object to be photographed.